Marketers; Fix these 5 Landing Page Mistakes Now

 - Ensure it captures the prospect’s expectations

 To make an insightful headline, use words that prospects commonly use to define their pain points.
 For instance, they may say, “It is very annoying when my computer is slow.”
 When you use these words, you will attract the prospect to read the content.
 Even so, the trick is to know the words that they use.
 You can learn by listening to their conversations on forums or blog posts.
 Learn all you can and incorporate these words into your headline.

 When you read the book, “Made to Stick,” you will discover that 89% of ads can fall into five categories.
 From WordStream, these categories are:

-For you to be confident with your headline, ensure that you test it.
+To be confident with your headline, ensure that you test it.
 Create a variation of the headline and compare them against each other.
 Pick the headline that performs the best to get higher conversions.

-- Let the user know how they will benefit.
-Ensure that the benefits your product offers are crystal clear.
+Let the user know how they will benefit: Ensure that the benefits your product offers are crystal clear.
 Let the reader see how the product will improve their life.

-- Position your CTA strategically.
-Studies show that a lot of people read the landing pages from the left-hand side moving down.
+Position your CTA strategically: Studies show that a lot of people read the landing pages from the left-hand side moving down.
 Position your CTA on this side and ensure it stays below the fold.
 You can also try a few placements so that you can gauge the best place.
 A place where you will get the best conversion.